 To further strengthen its mandate of intercultural exchange and to offer support to collaborations resulting from previous artistic exchanges, Pro Helvetia is launching a two-year pilot measure to support co-creation projects.

-The co-creation grant provides support to collaborations between two partners made up of individual artists or collectives (i.e. companies, groups, etc.) from the liaison offices regions and Switzerland who wish to embark on a joint creation process.
+The co-creation grant provides support to collaborations between two participants (individual artists or a collective) from the liaison offices regions and Switzerland who wish to embark on a joint creation process.
 The grant supports tandems who want to develop project ideas further, building on exchanges from previous residencies, research trips or other experience of collaboration.
 The funding measure is a way to support artists in deepening mutual artistic practice.

 What is supported?